ethereum-optimism/superchain-ops/mainnet-rehearsals/3-R4-upgrade-2-of-2/README.md

 ### 3. Simulate and validate the transaction

 Make sure your ledger is still unlocked and run the following.

+Remember that by default just is running with the address derived from `/0` (first nonce).
+If you wish to use a different account, run `just simulate-council [X]`, where X is the derivation path of the address that you want to use.

 ``` shell
 just simulate-council